-There is nothing wrong about fixed weight vest, it’s just that you cannot adjust the intensity to your liking to suit your capability.
-Say you want to practiced some weighted pull-up, what you can do if you can’t manage the full weight just yet?
+There is nothing wrong with fixed weight vest, it’s just that you cannot adjust the intensity to your liking to suit your capability.
+Say you want to practice some weighted pull-up, what you can do if you can’t manage the full weight just yet?

 - with adjustable weight vest: remove some weight from the vest and continue.

 - with fixed weight vest: you only can move down to easier progression, such as weighted Australian pull-up.

 You bet, the one with adjustable weight is going to progress much faster.

 You might not be aware, our body sizes change all the time.
 Especially when you are in the middle of major body transformation plan, gaining muscle or losing weight.

 Grav weight vest features a belt with big range of adjustment. it can fit maximum of 160cm (you’ll have to hit at least 120kg to be this big) around the torso’s mid-section.
 And it can go as narrow as you want it to be.

 We uses two factors to judge how comfortable is a weighted vest.

 - It should not wear your down before your workout does.

 - It should feel lighter when putting on the torso